ibm-ecm/ibm-content-navigator-samples/Containers/README.rst

 ------------

 Welcome to the IBM Content Navigator Container Deployment for CMOD & CM8 readme!
 This readme provides instructions for preparation and deployment of IBM Content Navigator in a kubernetes environment.
-For more details on IBM Content Navigator, please refer to the provided `documentation <https://www.ibm.com/docs/en/content-navigator/3.0.15>`_.
+For more details on IBM Content Navigator, please refer to the provided `documentation <https://www.ibm.com/docs/en/content-navigator/3.1.0>`_.

 Currently supported version using the following instructions:
  * IBM Content Navigator 3.0.13
  * IBM Content Navigator 3.0.14
  * IBM Content Navigator 3.0.15
+ * IBM Content Navigator 3.1.0

 Prerequisites
 -------------